dober-man/GoodWAFSec/docs/labinfo/labinfo.rst

 Lab Environment & Topology
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ..
-WARNING:: All work is done from the Linux client/jumphost (client01), which can be access via RDP (Windows Remote Desktop) or ssh.
+WARNING:: All work is done from the Linux client/jumphost (client01), which can be accessed via RDP (Windows Remote Desktop) or ssh.
 No installation or interaction with your local system is required.

 Environment
 -----------